darwinia-network/darwinia.js-1.0-deprecated/README.md

 The repo is split up into a number of internal packages

+* @darwinia/api-augment applies darwinia, crab, pangolin, pangoro types and endpoint augmentation
 * @darwinia/api-derive Derived api for darwinia.
 * @darwinia/api-option Provider user to inject derived, rpc method and additional types used by runtime modules.
+* @darwinia/rpc-augment  decorate all RPC endpoints

-* @darwinia/types Definition of customize types for Darwinia's chains(Darwinia, Crab, Crab parachain, Pangolin/Pangoro etc).
+* @darwinia/types Definition of customize types for Darwinia's chains(Darwinia, Crab, Crab parachain, Pangolin/Pangoro).
+* @darwnia/types-augment applies all generic lookup types for darwinia, crab, pangolin, pangoro.
 * @darwinia/types-known Specific known base type overrides for Darwinia's chains & specs.
 This does not contain user-specfic types.
+* @darwnia/types-support runtime metadata for darwinia, crab, pangolin, pangoro.

 ### Dependencies